LexiFi/cmt_annot/README.md

   --help  Display this list of options
 ```

+At the moment, results are returned in s-expression syntax.

 Emacs bidings
 -------------

-TBA
+The file `caml-types-cmt.el` adds support for this tool to the package
+`caml-types.el` included in the standard OCaml distribution.
+To use it,
+make sure that this file is in your `load-path` and add

+    (require 'caml-types-cmt)

+somewhere in your `.emacs` or `init.el` files.
+The tool `cmt_annot` should
+be in your `$PATH` (this is automatically the case when using `opam`).

+Contributions to improve this code are highly welcome.

 Vim bindings
 ------------

 None for the moment.
-Contributions highly welcomed!
+Contributions highly welcomed.

 Remarks
 -------

 Since `cmt_annot` depends on the precise data structures used by the OCaml type
-checker, it may not work when changing OCaml versions.
-This should not be much of
+checker, it may not work when dealing with more than one OCaml versions at the
-an issue when using `opam`.
+same time.
+This should not be much of an issue when using `opam`.

 About
 -----